kutsenko/clair/README.md

 filename is supplied, the first attached file name with `.txt` appended is used; if no files are attached, `response.txt` is created.

-By default the CLI uploads attached documents as binary blobs so the selected AI model (for example an Ollama multimodal model) can interpret them directly.
+By default the CLI renders PDF and DOCX files into PNG preview images and sends those to vision-capable backends (such as Ollama multimodal models).
+When the preview toolchain is unavailable, the binary document is attached instead with a note explaining how to enable previews.
 Use `--extract-text` when you prefer to run local extraction tools (PDF via PyPDF2, DOCX via python-docx) before embedding the contents into the prompt.